ALSTINGLORIA/Leet-Code-Problem/README.md

-# This Repo contains solutions to some Leetcode problems
+# This Repo contains solutions to some DSA Problems
-34 questions Completed as of now
+Most DSA are from a-z striver sheet and others from leetcode